parroit/parroit.github.com/_posts/2014-06-13-hello-world-blog-version.md

 The command clone the theme repository under my themes folder from GH, ask me if I want to switch theme now (Yes, I wanted).
 I git add newly added content, commit, and push.

+Voila, new theme online.
+Really better than the default JB one.

+### Remove examples section.

+In my blog, there is now two posts: this one, that I'll keep, and a sampe post, that I find to be annoying, so I'll remove it.

+I just delete `core-samples` folder, commit and push, and the post is gone.
+Thery easy.